 The land would pass onto a series of owners until it was sold to Griffith, who finally gave 3,105 acres to the city of Los Angeles, even though it was outside the city limits.
 He correctly predicted the city would soon outgrow its current boundaries.
 The city was grateful for the windfall (Los Angeles Times called it a “princely gift”), but even from the beginning, it had no idea what to do with this swath of chaparral.
 It did, however, know it wanted what came with the land — water rights.
 In his acceptance speech, then-Mayor Frank Radner said the city’s “future depends on it.”
 Griffith Park didn’t just mean more green open space for Los Angeles; it meant greater control over the city’s water supply.

 Like all generous gifts, this vast tract of land came with strings in the form of the Colonel himself.
-Griffith, with his outsized personality, would be the park’s most vocal champion.
+Griffith, with his outsized and complex personality, would be the park’s most vocal champion.
 As a self-appointed guardian angel for the park, Griffith called out city officials when illegal loggers cut down the Rancho’s many shade trees for profit under the city’s neglectful watch.
 He would support failed plans for Griffith Park to be turned into a federally-run arboretum.
 He backed efforts to build roads and transportation leading to the park.
 He dreamed of seeing an observatory (and the Greek Theater) built in his lifetime.
 Griffith would even present the city a gift of $100,000 towards its construction on Mt.
 Hollywood in 1912.
 His constant support of “an outlet for the population that chokes in the streets and alleys of our cities,” as he writes in his self-published book, “Parks, Boulevards and Playgrounds,” was work for the tireless and the Colonel had energy to spare.

 After the Colonel’s death, his only son, Vandell Mowry Griffith (or simply Van), inherited the mantle of guardian to the park and the many projects it entailed.
 He would see the Greek Theater and the Griffith Observatory built.
 As municipal bus commissioner in 1919, he added a route into Vermont Canyon in support of low-cost transportation to Griffith Park.
 He would actively pursue a plan to turn the park into a lush forest complete with a network of sprinklers, greening the vast space.
 During a stint as park developer from 1920 to ‘21, Van proposed even more projects on Vermont Canyon, including tennis courts, campgrounds, picnic facilities and even a bird sanctuary.